Computer Science, Electrical and Computer Engineering

 Admission is competitive, limited to U.S. citizens, and based on academic performance, maturity, independence, and project-relevant skills determined during interviews.

-One possible project area involves analyzing the effect of wind turbines on radar.
+An example ECE project area involves analyzing the effect of wind turbines on radar.
 Projects will look at computational characterization of wind farm returns, develop greater understanding of the Doppler behavior of wind turbines, generate insights into mitigation techniques, and develop dynamic adaptation/filtering in response to rotation and speed changes of the turbines.

-Another project area focuses on the design, computational modeling, and practical realization of small antenna systems.
+Another ECE project area focuses on the design, computational modeling, and practical realization of small antenna systems.
 Research will emphasize the exploration of novel antenna topologies and special material choices.